 How to Grow Hollyhock Mallow From Seed

-Hollyhock mallows are extremely easy to grow from seeds purchased from online retailers or collected from the dried seed pods on existing plants.
+Hollyhock mallows are extremely easy to grow from seeds purchased from online retailers specializing in wildflowers or collected from the dried seed pods on existing plants.
 There is usually no need to start seeds indoors.
 The normal outdoor planting time is spring as soon as the soil can be worked, but even seeds planted in fall will usually sprout in the spring.
 Plant the seeds shallow, barely covering them with soil.
 Germination and sprouting are usually evident within two weeks.

 When cold weather kills the foliage, cut the stalks down to the basal leaves.
 (You can leave a few plants standing if you wish for them to self-seed in the garden.)
 In borderline climate zones, (northern range of zone 4), cover the plants with a layer of mulch or leaves for the winter to protect the roots.
 This mulch layer should be removed promptly in the spring to prevent root rot.